ZhouZiyi1/MARA/README.md

 # MARA
-Demystifying Manufacturer-provided Remote Attestation Frameworks on Android
+On the (In)Feasibility of Manufacturer-provided Remote Attestation Frameworks in Android